 Is there anything that you think can be improved on your industry?

 Yes, especially when it comes to the catering industry.
 It’s getting tougher.
 I’m not just talking about us now, but if you look at the fluctuation of staff, restaurant openings and closings, tax relief that benefits the staff on the one hand and makes the hosts survive on the other would be conceivable.
-Young asylum seekers who are in an apprenticeship relationship should be allowed to stay.
-At least until the training is completed and people have the opportunity to consolidate what they have learned for years to come.
+Young asylum seekers who are in an apprenticeship should be allowed to stay.
+At least until their training is completed and people have the opportunity to consolidate what they have learned for years to come.

 When it comes to social entrepreneurship, a lot is happening in Vienna.
 There is the SENA or the Impact Hub with a huge network with other social entrepreneurs and a lot of exchange, which I really like and think is important.
 The demand for social and ecological business ideas is growing.
 This is a good sign for all of us and I am also talking about the next generations.
-A lot more can be done, but that’s a good place to start.
+A lot more can be done, but this is a good place to start.

 If you could start again, would you do something different?

 I had my first child at the age of 23, studied on the side and then became self-employed relatively quickly.
 I worked in the lifestyle bubble for a long time.
-It was funny, important and I learned a lot.
+It was fun, important, and I learned a lot.
 Today I know a lot of young people who start their social or green business in their early 20s.
 When I look at them like this, I just think: “Oh God, where was I at this age?”.
 If I were that age again, I would probably learn something.

 What do you advise others for their lives and careers?

-Yes!
 Believe in yourself.
 Really believe in yourself!